 If you know some dish will set your IBS off, but you don’t want to insult an insistent chef, ask for just a small serving, and don’t eat it.
-If it is an accompaniment, like Brussels sprouts, you can politely refuse saying that you have a lot on your plate.
+If it is a side dish, like Brussels sprouts, you can politely refuse saying that you have a lot on your plate.

 White wine or bubbly on an empty stomach can be particularly bad.
 If you have no alternative, just take a tiny sip and try to eat something with it.
 Don’t forget, if you do empty your glass, know that your host will be round with a top-up.

-Remember that the Christmas period is about being with friends and family and celebrating.
+Remember that the Christmas period is about celebrating.
 You have IBS to deal with and that can take away a little sparkle – if you let it.